bifravst/rest-echo/README.md

 Once the API is deployed, you can interact with it as [documented here](./features/REST-echo-API.feature.md).

+Both non-secure HTTP and secure HTTPs are supported.

 ## Continuous Deployment with GitHub Actions

 Create a GitHub environment `production`.